muhammadmubashir72/AIDD-30-Days-Challenge/Task-08/README.md

 ## ✅ SPECKitPlus Prompts

-Perfect — below are **ready-to-paste prompts** for each SPECKit slash command.
+Perfect — below are **ready-to-p daste prompts** for each SPECKit slash command.
 Copy the entire block for each command into Claude (SPECKit) exactly as shown.

 ---